- Admissions Reform

 Reasonable accommodation of the religious observances of individual students will be provided in regard to admissions, class attendance, and the scheduling of examinations and course assignments.

 All scheduling of admission and registration, examinations, and assignment dates during a semester should be established with consideration for the possible occurrence of religious observances during the term.
 Alternative dates for examinations or major assignments and the use of existing mechanisms for the administration of “make-up” tests may be necessary to accommodate students who are unavailable as a result of religious observances.

 Advising is central to this campus, and is carried out by an extensive advising team including professional and faculty advisors.

 After students are admitted to UIS, they are linked with an advisor based on the major and the number of academic hours they have completed.
 First-time, first year students and transfer students with twenty-nine academic hours or fewer will be advised by a professional advisor in the Center for Academic Success & Advising (CASA).
 Transfer students who enter UIS having earned thirty or more academic hours will be connected with a professional or faculty advisor housed in the appropriate major department.
 Advisors will work with students entering UIS to:

 - track student success and report on student progress,

 - assist students in accessing support from other student services offices, and

 - develop an understanding of additional campus requirements and policies related to successful completion of academic coursework.

-Traditional freshmen students will be advised by professional advisors in OASIS until they have completed thirty credit hours successfully.
-At that time, students will attend a Transition Day, during which students are transitioned from OASIS to a professional or faculty advisor in their major departments.
-OASIS will identify students prepared to transition to advising in major departments and then will include these students in the Transition Day process so that each student gains a thorough understanding of the transition process and how to proceed through advising in the major.
+Traditional freshmen students will be advised by professional advisors in CASA until they have completed thirty credit hours successfully.
+At that time, students will attend a Transition Day, during which students are transitioned from CASA to a professional or faculty advisor in their major departments.
+CASA will identify students prepared to transition to advising in major departments and then will include these students in the Transition Day process so that each student gains a thorough understanding of the transition process and how to proceed through advising in the major.